apache/nuttx/Documentation/platforms/arm/rp2040/boards/adafruit-kb2040/index.rst

-There is a BOOT button which if held down when power is first applied or the RESET button is pressed will cause the RP2040 to boot into program mode and appear as a storage device to a USB connecte .
+There is a BOOT button which if held down when power is first applied or the RESET button is pressed will cause the RP2040 to boot into program mode and appear as a storage device to a USB connector.
 Saving a .UF2 file to this device will replace the Flash ROM contents on the RP2040.

 A RESET button that allows rebooting the board without disconnecting